larspetrus/Roofpig/README.md

 Cubexps do one thing: Define a set stickers, out of the 54 on a cube.
 That's it.
 They do nothing else.

-The simplest format is listing pieces. **UBL** selects all the stickers on the UBL corner piece.
-This selects the whole U layer: **"U UB UBL UBR UF UFL UFR UL UR"**.
+The simplest format is listing pieces. `UBL` selects all the stickers on the UBL corner piece.
+This selects the whole U layer: `U UB UBL UBR UF UFL UFR UL UR`.
 Listing more pieces adds to the selection.
-Note that **U** is the center piece in Cubex, not the side or layer.
+Note that `U` is the center sticker here, not the side or layer.

-To select individual stickers on a piece, use upper case and lower case letters.
-So the U *side* can be selected like this: **"U Ub Ubl Ubr Uf Ufl Ufr Ul Ur"**.
+To select individual stickers on a piece, use upper and lower case letters.
+So the U *side* can be selected like this: `U Ub Ubl Ubr Uf Ufl Ufr Ul Ur`.

 This would be enough to define anything.
 It would also be tedious.
 So we have some shorthand formats.